 Founded in 2006 by Lisa Collins, Dramawerkz provides performing arts programs and training for 5-25 year olds.
 At Dramawerkz, we aim to stimulate and develop spontaneity, creativity and use of imagination, all while building performance skills.
-Dramawerkz aims to provide an inclusive environment in which students can gain confidence as both performers and devisers: grounding an imaginative and play-filled process in technical and theoretical concepts.
+For over a decade, Dramawerkz has provided an inclusive environment in which students can gain confidence as both performers and devisers: grounding an imaginative and play-filled process in technical and theoretical concepts.

 Students have the opportunity to explore the creative process both in class and through a variety of performing opportunities including:

 – Performances of original and previously published plays and musicals

 – Taking part in a culturally enriching drama exchange.